 Given what the Minister says, why have the Government not responded positively to the request that Singapore made 10 months ago to revive the third country training partnership, which in their words would support global Britain’s role in the Commonwealth and the Association of Southeast Asian Nations?

 The Government take the Commonwealth and ASEAN extremely seriously.
-In fact, yesterday we hosted a celebration for ASEAN’s anniversary, and we actually hosted the first Commonwealth Trade Ministers’ meeting ever, in March, here in London, and we are making extensive preparations for the Commonwealth Heads of Government Meeting next year.
+In fact, yesterday we hosted a celebration for ASEAN’s anniversary, and we actually hosted the first Commonwealth Trade Ministers’ meeting ever, in March, here in London, and we are making extensive preparations for the Commonwealth Heads of Government meeting next year.

 Could my right hon.
 Friend advise what steps the Government are taking to ensure that when we leave the EU, businesses do not face a cliff edge for trade with countries that are beyond the EU but covered by trade agreements that the EU has?

 The Department for International Trade is devoting significant efforts to transitioning the EU’s existing FTAs into a UK FTA.
 We are doing this in consultation with the European Union.
-In the majority of countries—certainly all those which we have spoken to so far—third parties are in agreement with that.
+In the majority of countries—certainly all those that we have spoken to so far—third parties are in agreement with that.
 Just two weeks ago I was in Peru, my right hon.
 Friend the Secretary of State was in Colombia, and my hon.
 Friend the Under-Secretary of State met the Ecuadorian Trade Minister to talk about the transition of the EU/Andean FTA—a perfect example in this space.